-Just like dogs, kittens go through a teething stage.
-Offering a variety of chews and toys will help them work out their baby teeth and ease the pain they are feeling in the process.
+Just like puppies, kittens go through a teething stage.
+Offering a variety of chews and catnip toys will help them work out their baby teeth and ease the pain they are feeling in the process.
 Chilling the chew in the fridge or freezer can be helpful for soothing irritated gums.

 Softer chews are better to start with, as their little mouths will be sensitive during this stage.
 As your cat’s adult teeth fully develop, maintaining a consistent dental routine becomes more critical.
 Upgrade to harder or more challenging chews that can hold up to their strong adult teeth and powerful jaws.

-Regularly feeding raw meaty bones will be extremely beneficial to your cat’s dental health.
+Raw meaty bones can be extremely beneficial to your cat’s dental health.
 They are calorie-dense and can be used to supplement meals, or fed less frequently as treats.
 Start with something soft and small like chicken necks to determine how aggressively your cat can chew.

 We never recommend feeding any type of cooked bones to your cat.
 They are too hard and can damage their teeth.
 Cooked bones can also become brittle and have a higher risk of splintering.
 If you feed your cat bones, always feed bones completely raw.

 For a less messy option, try freeze-dried raw chews instead.
 Freeze-dried does have a different texture but is still completely raw and nutritious.
-Although the range of options is not quite as wide, simple options like chicken or turkey necks are available in a freeze-dried format.
+Brands like Northwest Natural have several cat-friendly, freeze-dried options like chicken, turkey, or duck necks for cats that love chewing.

 Dental chews for cats work best with other routine dental practices like tooth-brushing.
 Don't think of natural dental chews as a one-stop fix for dental health, but rather a great complement to your cat's existing oral care routine.

-Chews will not replace other dental routines, but enhance them by providing mental stimulus in a rewarding treat format and encourage a little cooperation from your kitty.
+Chews will not replace other dental routines, but enhance them by providing mental stimulus in a rewarding treat format and encouraging a little cooperation from your kitty.

 When it comes to dental care chews, they can be a rewarding and straightforward complement to any existing dental routine.
 Don't be alarmed by the dog on the packaging, because these treats are safe for both dogs and cats to chew according to the Veterinary Oral Health Council.

 There are many chewing options for pets.
-From chicken flavor to salmon flavors, there are many options from which to choose.
+From chicken flavour to salmon flavours, there are many options from which to choose.
 Try out some of our best-selling cat-friendly chews to see how you can improve your cat's dental health.

-Another of the many Puppy Love products suitable for both dogs and cats, duck heart, is a little richer but is an excellent option for pickier cats.
+One of the many Puppy Love products suitable for both dogs and cats, Puppy Love Chicken Heart, is an excellent option for pickier cats.
 Heart muscle is very rich in taurine, an essential amino acid required by cats to maintain optimal eye and heart health.

 Hearts are suitable for cats of any age, so they make a great teething chew for younger cats.
 They are a smaller chew compared to others on our list, so always monitor your cat to ensure that they are not trying to swallow larger pieces.

-Over time, these chews will help reduce bad breath by removing bacteria and food particles that settle around the gum line, especially for cats that are kibble-fed.
-By feeding natural chews regularly, you will successfully prevent further plaque and tartar buildup.
+Over time, cat dental chews will help reduce bad breath by removing bacteria and food particles that settle around the gum line, especially for cats that are kibble-fed.
+By feeding natural chews regularly to your cat, you will successfully prevent further plaque and tartar buildup.

-If you can’t find the perfect chew for your cat, check out some dog chews.
-Most dog chews are safe for cats too, just a bit larger and harder.
-Always look for single-ingredient animal materials instead of biscuits and dental bones.
+If you can’t find the perfect chew for your cat, check out some natural dog chews.
+Some dog chews are safe for cats too, just a bit larger and harder.
+Always look for single-ingredient animal materials instead of biscuits and dental sticks.
 They are often filled with grains or starches, which are harder for your cat to digest.